 I chopped and cooked and drained fresh spinach because it’s what I had.
 This would work with frozen too, but just make sure you defrost it and squeeze out any extra moisture.
 I made four mini-loaves instead of one big loaf because I thought it made better use of the bacon and quite frankly, looked cute (and cooks faster).

 I cooked these on a rack in a roasting pan coated with foil so that the bacon grease would drain off and crisp up.
-Otherwise, you get soggy bacon and moist meatloaf, kind of like this:
+Otherwise, you get soggy bacon and moist meatloaf.

 I stuffed these with around 1-2 tbsp of Gorgonzola cheese because I love how spinach, bacon, and Gorgonzola taste together, but if you’re dairy-free, simply omit the cheese.
 I find it easier to lay the bacon on the rack (three pieces for each loaf), make the loaf in your hand and dig out a little crater, scoop the cheese in, close up the loaf, place on top of the bacon and then wrap it around.
 You can use toothpicks to secure it if you like.